Oscars notch ratings bump as Lady Gaga and 'Bohemian Rhapsody' lead the way

 Ratings have been dismal in recent years, with ABC holding a meeting with the Academy of Motion Picture Arts and Sciences last year to address changes they hoped would boost audiences, such as cutting certain awards and reducing the time it takes for winners to get from their seats to the stage.

-Lady Gaga picked up her first golden statue, winning for best song, and her duet with Bradley Cooper on "Shallow" from "A Star Is Born" generated plenty of attention on social media.
+Lady Gaga picked up her first golden statue, winning for best original song, and her duet with Bradley Cooper on "Shallow" from "A Star Is Born" generated plenty of attention on social media.
+According to Twitter, Lady Gaga and Cooper were the most tweeted about celebrities of the night thanks to their performance.